dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

 -------------------------------------------------

 As we saw above, we need a datastore model to represent tasks within a batch.
-We start out initially with a model having only one attribute — a boolean representing whether or not the task has completed.
+We start out initially with a model having only one attribute &mdash; a boolean representing whether or not the task has completed.

 ~~~~ {.prettyprint style="background-color: white;"}